Lake Overholser: Dam

 The Lake Overholser Dam, designed by Niels Ambursen and built by the Ambursen Construction Company of New York, is 68 feet high and 1258 feetlong.
 Oklahoma City residents voted a $1.5 million bond issue in 1916 to pay for the project.
 The dam is built of reinforced poured concrete.

 The dam has four distinct sections of buttressed spillways and a solid spillway.
 A concrete walkway extends across the dam over the buttresses until it comes to the larger spillway, where it is carried by a Pratt through truss.

-A concrete wing wall anchors the dam into the eastern river bank.
+A concrete wing wall anchors the dam into the eastern riverbank.
 The first span of the dam, between the eastern wing wall and the pump house, is wide.
 The brick-walled pump house has a gabled tile roof, a small chimney, and two round ventilators.
 It sits above four arched sluiceway openings.

 1923 flood

 On October 16, 1923, operators at the central telephone exchange of Oklahoma City began calling to notify subscribers living south of Grand Avenue (now Sheridan Avenue) of an impending flood caused by levee breakage at the recently built City Reservoir (now known as Lake Overholser).
 The daily newspaper, The Oklahoman, reported that 300 national guardsmen and American Legion volunteers had been sent to organize evacuation of a 117-block area of the city that was expected to be severely impacted by the 25-foot wall of water already heading in that direction.

 Later, the paper reported that it was not the dam that had failed, but the embankment (levee) at the west end of the dam that had given way after being battered by flood waters that had built up behind the dam.
 Within thirty minutes, the initial rush of water had raised the downstream river level by 7 feet.
-The river held at that leveler two hours, but by then the levee at the east end of the dam failed, sending the downstream river level 2 feet higher in a matter of minutes.
+The river held at that level for two hours, but by then the level at the east end of the dam failed, sending the downstream river level 2 feet higher in a matter of minutes.

 By the time the crisis had passed, Jones, Oklahoma and Spencer, Oklahoma, two towns downstream of Oklahoma City, had been surrounded by water.
 The official damage estimate was five people confirmed dead and property loss was $3,500,000.

 Recreational facilities

 Lake Overholser is a popular fishing area for local residents.
 A covered fishing pier is on the southwest side of the lake.
-Species of fish include: white bass, bream, bluegill, striped bass, flathead catfish, crappie, carp, catfish and largemouth bass.
+Species of fish include white bass, bream, bluegill, striped bass, flathead catfish, crappie, carp, catfish and largemouth bass.

 Boating is allowed on the lake, but swimming is prohibited.
 Young students have nicknamed the lake "Lake Holdhercloser" due to the lake being a popular make out spot among teens.